8 minsPublished on 1/27/2023

 How to evaluate the security of a wallet

-Hardware wallets are an excellent option for storing large chunks of your holdings.
+Hardware wallets are an excellent option for storing large amounts of cryptocurrencies.
 But since they, too, rely on code and electronics, how do you gauge their security and reliability?

 Certifications are one way to evaluate a wallet's security.
 The most popular security certification for hardware wallets is the Evaluation Assurance Level (EAL).